April 25th, 2014 by Roger Darlington

 Roger Darlington is a portfolio worker, specialising in consumer affairs and the communications industry:

-- He is a Non-Executive Member on the 4G/TV Coexistence Oversight Board of at800, the body responsible for the mitigation measures for interference of 4G mobile services on digital terrestrial television, a position he has held since October 2012.
+- He is a Non-Executive Member on the 4G/TV Coexistence Oversight Board of at800, the body responsible for the mitigation measures for interference by 4G mobile services of digital terrestrial television.

-- He writes a bimonthly column on Internet issues for Connect, the communications sector of the trade union Prospect.
+- He writes a regular column on Internet issues for Prospect, the trade union for engineers, scientists, managers and specialists.

-Roger Darlington is half English and half Italian; his wife is half Welsh and half Czech; and he enjoys travelling to new countries and experiencing new cultures.
+Roger Darlington is half English and half Italian and he enjoys travelling to new countries and experiencing new cultures.